vmware-archive/streaming-runtimes/docs/why/why-streaming-runtime.md

 - existing rich ecosystem of [Kubernetes operators](https://operatorhub.io) that can be used to extend and compliment the SR capabilities.
 The SR already takes advantage of operators such as [Service Binding](https://servicebinding.io/), [RabbitMQ Operator](https://www.rabbitmq.com/kubernetes/operator/operator-overview.html) and [Strimzi](https://strimzi.io/).
 ![operator hub](./ooperator-hub.png)

+* [kcp-dev/kcp](https://github.com/kcp-dev/kcp) - multi-tenant Kubernetes control plane for workloads on many clusters.
+>Kubernetes is mainly known as a container orchestration platform today, but we believe it can be even more.
+>With the power of CRDs, Kubernetes provides a flexible platform for declarative APIs of all types, and the reconciliation pattern common to Kubernetes controllers is a powerful tool in building robust, expressive systems.
+>At the same time, a diverse and creative community of tools and services has sprung up around Kubernetes APIs.
+* [Crossplane](https://crossplane.io/docs/v1.9/concepts/composition.html) - let you build your own platform with your own opinionated concepts and APIs without needing to write a Kubernetes controller from scratch.

 ## Steaming vs Batch Processing